 Praise to the Creator and Preserver

-33 1 Rejoice in the Lord, O ye righteous: for praise is comely for the upright.
-2 Praise the Lord with harp: sing unto him with the psaltery and an instrument of ten strings.
-3 Sing unto him a new song; play skilfully with a loud noise.
-4 For the word of the Lord is right; and all his works are done in truth.
-5 He loveth righteousness and judgment: the earth is full of the goodness of the Lord.
-6 By the word of the Lord were the heavens made; and all the host of them by the breath of his mouth.
-7 He gathereth the waters of the sea together as an heap: he layeth up the depth in storehouses.
-8 Let all the earth fear the Lord: let all the inhabitants of the world stand in awe of him.
-9 For he spake, and it was done; he commanded, and it stood fast.
-10 The Lord bringeth the counsel of the heathen to nought: he maketh the devices of the people of none effect.
-11 The counsel of the Lord standeth for ever, the thoughts of his heart to all generations.
+33 1 Exult, ye righteous, in Jehovah: praise is comely for the upright.
+2 Give thanks unto Jehovah with the harp; sing psalms unto him with the ten-stringed lute.
+3 Sing unto him a new song; play skilfully with a loud sound.
+4 For the word of Jehovah is right, and all his work is in faithfulness.
+5 He loveth righteousness and judgment: the earth is full of the loving-kindness of Jehovah.
+6 By the word of Jehovah were the heavens made, and all the host of them by the breath of his mouth.
+7 He gathereth the waters of the sea together as a heap; he layeth up the deeps in storehouses.
+8 Let all the earth fear Jehovah; let all the inhabitants of the world stand in awe of him.
+9 For he spoke, and it was [done]; he commanded, and it stood fast.
+10 Jehovah frustrateth the counsel of the nations; he maketh the thoughts of the peoples of none effect.
+11 The counsel of Jehovah standeth for ever, the thoughts of his heart from generation to generation.

-12 Blessed is the nation whose God is the Lord; and the people whom he hath chosen for his own inheritance.
-13 The Lord looketh from heaven; he beholdeth all the sons of men.
-14 From the place of his habitation he looketh upon all the inhabitants of the earth.
-15 He fashioneth their hearts alike; he considereth all their works.
-16 There is no king saved by the multitude of an host: a mighty man is not delivered by much strength.
-17 An horse is a vain thing for safety: neither shall he deliver any by his great strength.
-18 Behold, the eye of the Lord is upon them that fear him, upon them that hope in his mercy; 19 To deliver their soul from death, and to keep them alive in famine.
-20 Our soul waiteth for the Lord: he is our help and our shield.
-21 For our heart shall rejoice in him, because we have trusted in his holy name.
-22 Let thy mercy, O Lord, be upon us, according as we hope in thee.
+12 Blessed is the nation whose God is Jehovah, the people that he hath chosen for his inheritance!
+13 Jehovah looketh from the heavens; he beholdeth all the sons of men: 14 From the place of his habitation he looketh forth upon all the inhabitants of the earth; 15 He who fashioneth the hearts of them all, who considereth all their works.
+16 The king is not saved by the multitude of [his] forces; a mighty man is not delivered by much strength.
+17 The horse is a vain thing for safety; neither doth he deliver by his great power.
+18 Behold, the eye of Jehovah is upon them that fear him, upon them that hope in his loving-kindness, 19 To deliver their soul from death, and to keep them alive in famine.
+20 Our soul waiteth for Jehovah: he is our help and our shield.
+21 For in him shall our heart rejoice, because we have confided in his holy name.
+22 Let thy loving-kindness, O Jehovah, be upon us, according as we have hoped in thee.

 Praise for Deliverance from Troubles

-34 1 I will bless the Lord at all times: his praise shall continually be in my mouth.
-2 My soul shall make her boast in the Lord: the humble shall hear thereof, and be glad.
-3 O magnify the Lord with me, and let us exalt his name together.
-4 I sought the Lord, and he heard me, and delivered me from all my fears.
-5 They looked unto him, and were lightened: and their faces were not ashamed.
-6 This poor man cried, and the Lord heard him, and saved him out of all his troubles.
-7 The angel of the Lord encampeth round about them that fear him, and delivereth them.
-8 O taste and see that the Lord is good: blessed is the man that trusteth in him.
-9 O fear the Lord, ye his saints: for there is no want to them that fear him.
-10 The young lions do lack, and suffer hunger: but they that seek the Lord shall not want any good thing.
+34 1 [A Psalm] of David; when he changed his behaviour before Abimelech, who drove him away, and he departed.
+I will bless Jehovah at all times; his praise shall continually be in my mouth.
+2 My soul shall make its boast in Jehovah: the meek shall hear, and rejoice.
+3 Magnify Jehovah with me, and let us exalt his name together.
+4 I sought Jehovah, and he answered me, and delivered me from all my fears.
+5 They looked unto him, and were enlightened, and their faces were not confounded.
+6 This afflicted one called, and Jehovah heard [him], and saved him out of all his troubles.
+7 The angel of Jehovah encampeth round about them that fear him, and delivereth them.
+8 Taste and see that Jehovah is good: blessed is the man that trusteth in him!
+9 Fear Jehovah, ye his saints; for there is no want to them that fear him.
+10 The young lions are in need and suffer hunger; but they that seek Jehovah shall not want any good.

-11 Come, ye children, hearken unto me: I will teach you the fear of the Lord.
-12 What man is he that desireth life, and loveth many days, that he may see good?
-13 Keep thy tongue from evil, and thy lips from speaking guile.
-14 Depart from evil, and do good; seek peace, and pursue it.
-15 The eyes of the Lord are upon the righteous, and his ears are open unto their cry.
-16 The face of the Lord is against them that do evil, to cut off the remembrance of them from the earth.
-17 The righteous cry, and the Lord heareth, and delivereth them out of all their troubles.
-18 The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.
-19 Many are the afflictions of the righteous: but the Lord delivereth him out of them all.
-20 He keepeth all his bones: not one of them is broken.
-21 Evil shall slay the wicked: and they that hate the righteous shall be desolate.
-22 The Lord redeemeth the soul of his servants: and none of them that trust in him shall be desolate.
+11 Come, ye sons, hearken unto me: I will teach you the fear of Jehovah.
+12 What man is he that desireth life, [and] loveth days, that he may see good?
+13 Keep thy tongue from evil, and thy lips from speaking guile; 14 Depart from evil, and do good; seek peace, and pursue it.
+15 The eyes of Jehovah are upon the righteous, and his ears are toward their cry; 16 The face of Jehovah is against them that do evil, to cutoff the remembrance of them from the earth: 17 [The righteous] cry, and Jehovah heareth, and delivereth them out of all their troubles.
+18 Jehovah is nigh to those that are of a broken heart, and saveth them that are of a contrite spirit.
+19 Many are the adversities of the righteous, but Jehovah delivereth him out of them all: 20 He keepeth all his bones; not one of them is broken.
+21 Evil shall destroy the wicked; and they that hate the righteous shall bear their guilt.
+22 Jehovah redeemeth the soul of his servants; and none of them that trust in him shall bear guilt.

 Paul's Defense before Felix

-24 1 And after five days Ananias the high priest descended with the elders, and with a certain orator named Tertullus, who informed the governor against Paul.
-2 And when he was called forth, Tertullus began to accuse him, saying, Seeing that by thee we enjoy great quietness, and that very worthy deeds are done unto this nation by thy providence, 3 We accept it always, and in all places, most noble Felix, with all thankfulness.
-4 Notwithstanding, that I be not further tedious unto thee, I pray thee that thou wouldest hear us of thy clemency a few words.
-5 For we have found this man a pestilent fellow, and a mover of sedition among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes: 6 Who also hath gone about to profane the temple: whom we took, and would have judged according to our law.
-7 But the chief captain Lysias came upon us, and with great violence took him away out of our hands, 8 Commanding his accusers to come unto thee: by examining of whom thyself mayest take knowledge of all these things, whereof we accuse him.
-9 And the Jews also assented, saying that these things were so.
+24 1 And after five days came down the high priest Ananias, with the elders, and a certain orator called Tertullus, and laid their informations against Paul before the governor.
+2 And he having been called, Tertullus began to accuse, saying, Seeing we enjoy great peace through thee, and that excellent measures are executed for this nation by thy forethought, 3 we receive [it] always and everywhere, most excellent Felix, with all thankfulness.
+4 But that I may not too much intrude on thy time, I beseech thee to hear us briefly in thy kindness.
+5 For finding this man a pest, and moving sedition among all the Jews throughout the world, and a leader of the sect of the Nazaraeans; 6 who also attempted to profane the temple; whom we also had seized, [and would have judged according to our law; 7 but Lysias, the chiliarch, coming up, took [him] away with great force out of our hands, 8 having commanded his accusers to come to thee;] of whom thou canst thyself, in examining [him], know the certainty of all these things of which we accuse him.
+9 And the Jews also joined in pressing the matter against [Paul], saying that these things were so.

-10 Then Paul, after that the governor had beckoned unto him to speak, answered, Forasmuch as I know that thou hast been of many years a judge unto this nation, I do the more cheerfully answer for myself: 11 Because that thou mayest understand, that there are yet but twelve days since I went up to Jerusalem for to worship.
-12 And they neither found me in the temple disputing with any man, neither raising up the people, neither in the synagogues, nor in the city: 13 Neither can they prove the things whereof they now accuse me.
-14 But this I confess unto thee, that after the way which they call heresy, so worship I the God of my fathers, believing all things which are written in the law and in the prophets: 15 And have hope toward God, which they themselves also allow, that there shall be a resurrection of the dead, both of the just and unjust.
-16 And herein do I exercise myself, to have always a conscience void of offence toward God, and toward men.
-17 Now after many years I came to bring alms to my nation, and offerings.
-18 Whereupon certain Jews from Asia found me purified in the temple, neither with multitude, nor with tumult.
-19 Who ought to have been here before thee, and object, if they had ought against me.
-20 Or else let these same here say, if they have found any evil doing in me, while I stood before the council, 21 Except it be for this one voice, that I cried standing among them, Touching the resurrection of the dead I am called in question by you this day.
+10 But Paul, the governor having beckoned to him to speak, answered, Knowing that for many years thou hast been judge to this nation, I answer readily as to the things which concern myself.
+11 As thou mayest know that there are not more than twelve days since I went up to worship at Jerusalem, 12 and neither in the temple did they find me discoursing to any one, or making any tumultuous gathering together of the crowd, nor in the synagogues, nor in the city; 13 neither can they make good the things of which they now accuse me.
+14 But this I avow to thee, that in the way which they call sect, so I serve my fathers' God, believing all things which are written throughout the law, and in the prophets; 15 having hope towards God, which they themselves also receive, that there is to be a resurrection both of just and unjust.
+16 For this cause I also exercise [myself] to have in everything a conscience without offence towards God and men.
+17 And after a lapse of many years I arrived, bringing alms to my nation, and offerings.
+18 Whereupon they found me purified in the temple, with neither crowd nor tumult.
+But it was certain Jews from Asia, 19 who ought to appear before thee and accuse, if they have anything against me; 20 or let these themselves say what wrong they found in me when I stood before the council, 21 [other] than concerning this one voice which I cried standing amongst them: I am judged this day by you touching [the] resurrection of [the] dead.

-22 And when Felix heard these things, having more perfect knowledge of that way, he deferred them, and said, When Lysias the chief captain shall come down, I will know the uttermost of your matter.
-23 And he commanded a centurion to keep Paul, and to let him have liberty, and that he should forbid none of his acquaintance to minister or come unto him.
-24 And after certain days, when Felix came with his wife Drusilla, which was a Jewess, he sent for Paul, and heard him concerning the faith in Christ.
-25 And as he reasoned of righteousness, temperance, and judgment to come, Felix trembled, and answered, Go thy way for this time; when I have a convenient season, I will call for thee.
-26 He hoped also that money should have been given him of Paul, that he might loose him: wherefore he sent for him the oftener, and communed with him.
-27 But after two years Porcius Festus came into Felix' room: and Felix, willing to shew the Jews a pleasure, left Paul bound.
+22 And Felix, knowing accurately the things concerning the way, adjourned them, saying, When Lysias the chiliarch is come down I will determine your affair; 23 ordering the centurion to keep him, and that he should have freedom, and to hinder none of his friends to minister to him.
+24 And after certain days, Felix having arrived with Drusilla his wife, who was a Jewess, he sent for Paul and heard him concerning the faith in Christ.
+25 And as he reasoned concerning righteousness, and temperance, and the judgment about to come, Felix, being filled with fear, answered, Go for the present, and when I get an opportunity I will send for thee; 26 hoping at the same time that money would be given him by Paul: wherefore also he sent for him the oftener and communed with him.
+27 But when two years were completed, Felix was relieved by Porcius Festus as his successor; and Felix, desirous to oblige the Jews, to acquire their favour, left Paul bound.